-This tour is the "Traditional" or Classic tour, that is designed to see all of the Sacred Valley in one, action packed, whirlwind day!
-If you have more time, we recommend an overnight stay in the Sacred Valley (we recommend either Ollantaytambo or Urubamba) and being able to soak up some of the relaxed atmosphere.
+This tour is the "Traditional" or Classic Tour, that is designed to see all of the Sacred Valley in one action packed within the day!
+If you have more time, we recommend you an overnight stay in the Sacred Valley (in Ollantaytambo or Urubamba) and to soak up some of the relaxed atmosphere.

 We will collect you from your hotel at 7:45am, and then we drive in our touristic bus towards the Sacred Valley of the Incas, taking the direct route to Pisac.
 We will stop on the way to have a classic view of the Urubamba valley, with crops dressing the mountains like carpets.
 We will arrive to the colourful market of Pisac, where we will have free time to interact with the local craftsmen or to purchase their hand-made souvenirs; afterwards we drive to the archaeological site of Pisac, where we may enjoy the great and unique ancient tombs, terraces, watch towers and the religious area.
 After time to enjoy the stunning sight, we continue towards the village of Urubamba for lunch.
 After lunch we are going to head to Ollantaytambo where we will explore the Inca Ruins, we then head back to visit the colonial churh of Chinchero and the Inca ruins and then back to Cusco.

 The town of Pisac is an important archaeological site in the region of Cusco.

 There is a colourful market on Sundays, Tuesdays and Thursdays in the morning.